BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/Data-Lake/README.md

 ![](media/architecture.png)
 Figure 1: Architecture

 Call detail record (CDR) data is generated via a data generator which simulates a phone switch and is deployed as an Azure Web Job.
 The CDR data is sent to an Event Hub.
 Azure Stream Analytics (ASA) takes in the CDR data flowed through Event hub, processes the data by using ASA SQL and sends the processed data to a) Power BI for real time visualization and b) Azure Data Lake Store for storage.
-Azure Data Lake Analytics runs a U-SQL job to pre-process the data before sending it to SQL Data Warehouse for Azure Machine Learning to run predictive analytics.
+Azure Data Lake Analytics runs a U-SQL job to pre-process the data before sending it to SQL Data Warehouse (staging and publishing store)  for Azure Machine Learning to run predictive analytics.

 Predictive analytics is done by using the batch endpoint of an experiment published as a web service in the Azure Machine Learning Studio.
-The AML web service imports call failure number per minute from SQL Data Warehouse and exports the prediction, e.g. the scoring results back to SQL Data Warehouse.
-We use Azure Data Factory to orchestrate 1) U-SQL job in Azure Data Lake 2) Copy the results of the U-SQL job to SQL Data Warehouse 3) Predictive analytics in AML.
+The AML web service imports data (dropped call aggregates)  from SQL Data Warehouse and exports the prediction, e.g. the scoring results back to SQL Data Warehouse.
+We use Azure Data Factory to orchestrate 1) U-SQL job in Azure Data Lake 2) Copy the results of the U-SQL job to SQL Data Warehouse 3) Apply predictive analytics in AML.
 The machine learning model here is used as an example experiment.
 You can use field knowledge and combine the available datasets to build more advanced model to meet your business requirements.